-While most men captured from the column were brought to Bratunac, on 13 July the Bosnian Muslim men captured and held in the Sandići meadow were either forced to walk to, or were bussed, the short distance to the Kravica Warehouse, which is located on the main Bratunac-Konjević Polje road, in the Bratunac municipality.
-The nearly 1,000 men who were detained in the Kravica Warehouse were murdered on the night of 13 July, as Bosnian Serb forces fired automatic weapons directly into the warehouse.
-Once the majority of the men were killed, the Bosnian Serb forces called out the survivors and summarily executed them outside the warehouse, in plain view of the road.
+While most men captured from the column were brought to Bratunac town, on 13 July the Bosnian Muslim men captured and held in the Sandići meadow were either forced to walk to, or were bussed, the short distance to the Kravica warehouse, located on the main Bratunac-Konjević Polje road, in the Bratunac municipality.
+At least 1,000 men who were detained in the Kravica warehouse were murdered on the night of 13 July, as Bosnian Serb forces fired automatic weapons directly into the warehouse.

 On the morning of 14 July, a convoy of approximately 30 buses filled with Bosnian Muslim men left Bratunac for Zvornik.
 Members of the Bratunac Brigade served as an escort for this convoy.
-The Bosnian Muslim men were taken to various temporary detention centres in the Zvornik municipality including the Grbavci school, the Petkovci school and the Pilica school.
-Between 14 and 16 July, the men were blindfolded, put on buses and taken to nearby fields where, group after group of helpless, terrified Bosnian Muslim men were executed.
-The fields in Orahovac, the Petkovci Dam and the Branjevo Military Farm were literally killing fields filled with bodies of Bosnian Muslim men.
+The Bosnian Muslim men were taken to various temporary detention centres in the Zvornik municipality including the schools at Grbavci, Petkovci and Pilica.
+Between 14 and 16 July, the men were blindfolded, put on buses and taken to nearby fields where group after group of helpless, terrified Bosnian Muslim men were executed.
+The fields in Orahovac, the Petkovci Dam and the Branjevo Military Farm were literally killing fields filled with the bodies of Bosnian Muslim men.